wavefrontHQ/docs/pages/doc/authorization.md

 With additional setup, you gain finer-grained control:
 * **Permissions for users** -- You can initially use the simple model in which each user has access based on [permissions](permissions_overview.html).
 * **Permissions for groups** -- Using permissions with groups is faster and less error prone than using permissions with users.
 It's easy keep permissions consistent.
 * **Access control on objects** -- You can turn on the access control security preference for object-level access restriction.
-Access control allows you to restrict who can view or view and modify certain objects (initially dashboards) .
+Access control allows you to restrict who can view or view and modify certain objects (initially dashboards).

   ![control setup](images/security_levels.svg)

 ## Level 1: Permissions for Users

-Level 1 authorization allows adminstrators to assign permissions to individual users.
+Level 1 authorization allows administrators to assign permissions to individual users.
 Level 1 means minimal effort, but also minimal control.

 In Level 1:
 * A new user: